CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/PTP-Set-and-Unset-Commands.md

 ## nv set service ptp \<instance-id\> profile \<profile-id\> delay-mechanism end-to-end

 Configures the method of calculating the delay within the network to end-to-end.
-For PTP nodes to synchronize the time of day, each slave has to learn the delay between iteself and the master.
+For PTP nodes to synchronize the time of day, each slave has to learn the delay between itself and the master.

 The default setting is `peer-to-peer`.